Standard Operating Procedures for NRC's Research Ethics Board

 Members are usually appointed for a three-year term, though this term may be varied to allow for such factors as turnover and continuity.
 Appointments may be renewed.

-An NRC-REB member may resign from the Board by notifying the Chair, Secretariat, or Secretary General, in writing.
+An NRC-REB member may resign from the Board by notifying the Chair, Secretariat, or Senior Ethics Officer, in writing.

-The NRC-REB Chair and/or Secretariat will inform the Secretary General if the NRC-REB membership is, or is expected to be, inadequate to meet the requirements for membership or the anticipated workloads.
+The NRC-REB Chair and/or Secretariat will inform the Senior Ethics Officer if the NRC-REB membership is, or is expected to be, inadequate to meet the requirements for membership or the anticipated workloads.

 NRC-REB members are prohibited from disclosing any confidential information received in the context of their service on the Board.
 This applies to information received in writing or orally, including email correspondence, telephone calls, and presentations and print materials provided for Board meetings.